 Heartburn, nausea, or a burning feeling that seems unrelated to food.

 Women often don’t realize their symptoms could be related to heart trouble.
-Even some doctors don’t make the connection.
-If you feel any of the symptoms listed here, see your doctor and ask to be tested for heart disease—even if you’re not sure that’s the cause.
+Even some health care providers don’t make the connection.
+If you feel any of the symptoms listed here, see your health care provider and ask to be tested for heart disease—even if you’re not sure that’s the cause.
 Tests, such as a stress echocardiogram and nuclear imaging, will reveal more about the problem.
-If your symptoms are heart-related, your doctor will start treatment.
+If your symptoms are heart-related, your health care provider will start treatment.

-Doctors used to think that older women could reduce their heart disease risk by taking hormones in pill form (hormone therapy, or HT).
+Health care providers used to think that older women could reduce their heart disease risk by taking hormones in pill form (hormone therapy, or HT).
 It turns out that’s not true.
 In fact, HT could actually increase your risk of having a heart attack or stroke.
-Talk to your doctor about the risks and benefits of HT.
+Talk to your health care provider about the risks and benefits of HT.
 It may be prescribed for other health problems.
 But it should not be taken to prevent or treat heart disease.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |